acrilique/automarker-clay/README.md

  2. If Premiere, AfterFX or Resolve is running, click the "Create markers" button to place markers on the active sequence, composition or timeline based on the audio file's tempo.

- 3. You can adjust the frequency of markers and the offset for the first beat using the sliders.
+ 3. You can adjust the selection markers to define the in-point and out-point on the waveform, which sets the range for placing markers in the editor timeline.
+A quick way to do this is by holding the Ctrl key and clicking+dragging on the waveform.

  4. In some programs, your sequence/timeline needs to have a duration equal or greater than the input audio file's.
 For that, please place some element (video or audio clip) in the sequence/timeline before sending the markers.